jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But this is especially why its worth fighting for.
 With my small little app, for the first time, we’d have a database of the exact location and causes of car accidents.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.

 A database of accident locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
 Extras tell themselves "they" are doing it all.
 So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.
 With a database, machine learning and artificial intelligence, we’d find trends to the millions of accidents, and tens of thousands of deaths that happen every year.

 And that's the small example of the Life Star.
 Like how scientific instruments showed us the causes and reasons of physical world, so will digital tools show us the human world.
 By working together online, frontline workers can collaborate, work faster, and we can all start to collect information, and truly understand our lives, instead of blaming phantoms for our problems.

 Antagonists stepped on my app with bullshit reasons and excuses.
 They didn’t care about the future of technology, and didn't know one thing about their own industry.
 Not one.
 Car accidents are as mysterious to them as how to take out the trash.
 Their self-entitlement, blank faces, clueless looks, arrogant smirks, finally made me realize.
 Without Techvolution, the Life Star will be a computer game forever.

-I did my best as a protagonist.
-I was not good enough to prevent anyone’s Smithereens, but I did my best.
-The point isn’t that I wallowed in self-pity or guilt.
-The point is that neither needs to exist in the Internet Age.
-Because the Life Star will make frontline pain the only judge of right and wrong.
-Antagonists will be accountable for their positions, jobs, and actions.
-The people's anguish, like in the Smithereens, won't have to beg to see the gatekeeper.
-The Life Star will bring the pain of life, and the decision to evolve life, so close together, no antagonist will survive.
+Politics is finding out who controls the levers of power.
+The levers that distribute resources throughout society.
+It's no accident, that my app made claims far faster, and was thwarted.
+Insurance companies don't make more money the faster they pay claims.
+That's why they take electronic payments, but snail-mail out paper checks.
+And like with Darth Blockbuster, transfering the levers of power is the key to bringin on the Internet Age.
+And that will happen across all industries very soon.

-Because soon Evolution will be our rulebook.
+Because with the Life Star soon Evolution will be our rulebook.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
-Would you be a player god, if the only person judging you, was the same person that judges oak trees, cheetahs, and polar bears?
-You would be, or Evolution will get rid of you.
+Would you be a antagonist, extra, or player god, if the only person judging you, was the same person that judges oak trees, cheetahs, and polar bears?
+You'd pick player god, or Evolution will get rid of you.
 That's the Life Star.
-The technological re-creation of Naure and Evolution; a rulebook to enforce Techvolution.
+The technological re-creation of Evolution; a rulebook to enforce Techvolution.
 While it's better if Techvolution clicks now, if it didn't, I guarantee you, this new ruling philosophy will click in the future.
 You'll read all about it in the next book.

 # THE APPENDICES

-## The End of our Game of Civilization Because There Are No Polar Bears in the Amazon
+## Polar Bears in the Amazon

-If you stepped up, and decided to play the game.
-Thank you.
-Here's what you need to know about our world today.
-The player god is already forming against the Industrial Age powers.
-But it doesn't have a new philosophy to properly guide it.
-Like those Christian Puritans who dethroned Charles, our current political movements are extreme believers in the current ruling philosophy.

-Think of today, if someone were to tell you how to vote, while looking over your shoulder, you'd be weirded out.
-If the criminal didn't leave, you'd call the police and society would rush to defend you.
-We all agree nobody should tell you, nor force you, how to vote.
-You yourself haven't done anything to earn that right.
-It's something our Rousseau inspired player god ancestors earned for us.

-The reason is the same reason we can't send the suffering polar bears to the Amazon, or Antartica.
+Hello.
+Thanks for sticking around.
+The appendices is some stuff I couldn't fit into the narrative of the book, but I thought might be cool to know.

+Most of this book is based on combinining the lessons of evolutionary biology, with human political societies.
+It's work I did years ago.
+Stuff that I think we'll need the objective data from the Life Star to prove, because I've had a heck of a time trying to explain it to people.

+Most people are extremely bad at understanding their political opinions.
+While it's kinda of easy to get people to question their ideas using for example the Socratic Method, they'll revert once released back into the community.
+Psychology, upbringing, temperment, education, life experience, and all that intermix to form our politics.
+The Life Star will help us decode this jumble.
+But there's one thing that is far stronger than just our opinions

+The game of civilization, or human evolution.
+Which is another way to saw how human life gathers resources, grows, and diversifies.
+And it's this last point that has proven to hard for me to explain.

+There's no way around the game of civilization.
+It's paint by numbers.
+Tracks on the road.
+We all live and die under it's demands.
+And playing a computer gamer is really the best way to understand it.
+Every player starts off small, then gathers resources, invests them smartly, and grows.
+But no game is about diversification.
+I don't think many people realize how true cyborgology is.

+Polar Bears are nearly identitical to Brown Bears.
+But they're polar for a good reason.
+If they didn't adapt to the cold, water, and food supply, they've never live in the Artic.
+Thus, life diversified them.
+Adaptation is why we can't send the suffering polar bears to the Amazon, or even Antartica.
+They are adapted to the climate in one area, and the ecoystem in the other.
+Imagine those poor penguins with a few antartic polar bears walking around.
+Happy feet indeed.

+The pint is this.
+We evolve just like any other lifeform.
+But we evolve with tools, and we evolve in ages.
+So we start off small, grow, and diversity.
+Look at the European Powers below, who colonized the world a few generations ago during the Age of Discovery.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/eSItBDecz3oJy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/maps-cartography-territories-eSItBDecz3oJy">via GIPHY</a></p>
+_This same thing is happening to the world-wide economy.
+We just don't have the philosophy to understand why, so we fight back against forces of Nature and adaptation._

+They spread civilization far and wide.
+Brutally in some cases.
+Has anyone invented a way to spread civilization easily?
+That's why these same powers fought the Age of Revolutions in their own borders.

+This two step process, one age of growth, the other of diversification, is life.
+And it explains sooooo much of our politics today.

+The Industrial Age was one of world-wide growth.
+The second step is one of diversification.
+That's why Trump won, and Brexit happened.
+The era of mass collaboration needs adaptation.
+And it's very emotional now, for the same reason it was with Oliver Cromwell against King Charles, they people are trying to adapt using the old ruling philosophy.

+The lessons is, we're on the tracks of life.
+Life demands adaptation.
+These means local greed, solved by local need.
+We need a new philosophy to faciliate new political communities of the adaption phase of life.

-While I plan to write a textbook on Techvolution (How to See the Matrix), I'd love to now delve into the the game of civilization for you right now.
+While I plan to write a textbook on Techvolution (How to See the Matrix), I'd love to now delve moew into the the game of civilization for you right now.
 The game defines our lives in so many ways, because it determines the roles we play in our lives.
 The accident of birth to parents, geography, or time-period makes us antagonists, protagonists, extras and player gods.
 Few people understand their role, and a insight might help you choose Techvolution.

 ## The End of One Game, and the Beginning of a New One